 The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols N_HE_LTF and the number of LTF repetitions LTF_REP.

-When the TXVECTOR parameter LTF_KEY is not present, insecure HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used.

-When the TXVECTOR parameter LTF_KEY is present, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF) are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs; see Figure 27-46f (HE TB Ranging NDP format with Secure HE LTFs).
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF) are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs; see Figure 27-46f (HE TB Ranging NDP format with Secure HE LTFs).
 The repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
 The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357)

 27.3.18d Construction of Secure HE-LTF